-To know the detailed Banking Awareness syllabus, aspirants can visit the linked article and start their preparation accordingly.
+To know the detailed syllabus of Banking Awareness, aspirants can visit the linked article and start their preparation accordingly.

-In this article, we bring to you details regarding the what is a bond, what are Government bonds, the different types of bonds and their characteristic features.
+Through this article, aspirants will understand what is a bond, what are Government bonds, the different types of bonds and their characteristic features.
 Questions based on this topic may be generic or may be picked up from any current events in the financial market.

 |Table of Contents:|